 The ritual of a bride and groom lighting a candle together from the flames of two candelabra to symbolize the creation of the “new” family from their two “old” families derived from the ancient practice of bringing Hestia’s flame from the bride’s mother’s home in order to assure Hestia’s blessing on the union.

-Every home had a hearth that was dedicated to the goddess, and each day began and ended with a ritual requesting that she protect and nurture the family within.
+Every home had a hearth that was dedicated to the goddess.
+Each day began and ended with a ritual by the hearth, requesting that she protect and nurture the family within.

-As the Goddess of Architecture, Hestia intended that homes should be built from the center out, with the center being a hearth that contained her sacred flame.
+As the Goddess of Architecture as well, Hestia intended that homes should be built from the center out, with the center being a hearth that contained her sacred flame.

 As part of the naming ritual, all infants were carried in a circle around the altar of Hestia to secure her blessings.
 There was an altar to Hestia in the center of every home – it was the fireplace, the hearth, where the family gathered.